-🙌 Free delivery in relay point from 160€ of purchases
+🙌 Free delivery to pickup points from €160 of purchases

-in France, Germany & Belgium 🙌 🚀
+in Metropolitan France, Germany & Belgium 🙌 🚀

-(see directly in your basket) 🤩
+(see directly in your cart) 🤩

-Postpartum rehabilitation: 5 questions to a physiotherapist
+Postpartum rehabilitation: 5 questions for a physiotherapist

 La rééducation du post-partum : 5 questions à une kinésithérapeute - You&Milk